 Take time this summer to start drafting potential essays.
 It’s important to find the right topic — something that sets you apart from other applications and isn’t just another run-of-the-mill mission trip essay.

 Almost anything can make a great admissions essay topic, as long as you approach it from the right angle and make applicable connections.
-Remember that Costco essay that got so much attention this spring?
+Remember that Costco essay that got so much attention in 2016?
 Weird admission topics work!
 Go with your gut and you can’t loose.

 And don’t forget!
 Once it’s written, make sure you have a teacher or mentor read it over for clarity and grammar.